Breadcrumb

 How can your stress level affect your child's safety?

 If you feel stressed, get help.
 Talk to your doctor or your child's doctor, or see a counsellor.
-Get together regularly with friends, or join a parenting group.
+Get together regularly with friends.
+Or you can join a parenting group.

 Call 9-1-1 right away if you feel that you are about to hurt yourself or your child.